May in global missions history: It happened today!

 Christian books, leaflets and CDs during a book fair.

-alumni weekend.
-This film, which included footage from the Wheaton campus, chronicled
+College alumni weekend.
+This film, which included footage from the Wheaton campus,

-the amazing story of the Waodani tribe and the missionaries -- Nate Saint, Jim
+chronicled the story of the Waodani tribe and the missionaries -- Nate Saint, Jim

-Elliot, Peter Fleming, Ed McCully, and Roger Youderian -- who gave their lives to reach them
+Elliot, Peter Fleming, Ed McCully, and Roger Youderian -- who gave their lives trying to reach

 love and reconciliation.